NuGet/NuGetDocs/site/Docs/Reference/Package-Restore-with-Team-Build.markdown

 [TfIgnore]: http://msdn.microsoft.com/en-us/library/ms245454.aspx

 ## build.proj

-Since we need to restore the packages before building the solution, we need an outer build.
-Most projects will already have a build process that drives the build.

 For our demo, we keep the build process fairly simple.
 We'll create an MSBuild project that builds all solutions while making sure that packages are restored before building the solutions.